xevious78/challenge-contacts-client/README.md

 The `ContactPage` and `CreateContactPage` are responsible for their API calls are for updating the `ContactStore` accordingly.
 The `ContactPage` fetches the contact with the provided `:contactId` in order to verify the contact is still in sync.

+### Known issues

+The button of `antd` apparentely uses `findDOMNode`, which is a deprecated React API.
+A warning is raised in development mode - because the SPA runs in React's `StrictMode` - but it does not affect the SPA.

 ### How to improve it?

 **Prevent the download of the whole list of contacts at the beginning**

 For now, the SPA downloads the whole list of contact when first loading the home page.
-We could separate the contacts in multiple pages or use an infinite lazy loader to only fetch the contacts that are needed.
+We could separate the contacts in multiple pages and allow the UI to select the page it needs to show (using a [pagination component](https://ant.design/components/pagination/) or an [infinite scroll loader]()https://github.com/bvaughn/react-window-infinite-loader).

+**Open a contact in a new tab**

+We could embed the contact cell in a `Link` or a `a` tag.

 **Allow different users to use this app**